 This puts you at risk of getting foodborne illness.
 Read more about food safety and foodborne illness.

 How can I avoid getting sick from food during emergencies?

-Follow these steps for storage and order to eat food in
+Follow these steps for storage and the order to eat foods in

 - Eat foods that will expire soon first, eg, eat bread and meat first because they spoil more quickly than non-perishable food.

 - Eat canned foods last.

 - Open the fridge and freezer as little as possible to help keep it cooler for longer.